Cost of Living in Saint Kitts and Nevis 2026 Guide for Expats and Travelers

 Buying Property

-- Properties in prime or resort areas (villas, condos) tend to be expensive; land or standard homes may be more affordable (varies widely).
+Properties in prime or resort areas (villas, condos) tend to be expensive, while land or standard homes are more affordable.
+The real estate market is diverse, ranging from modest homes to luxury beachfront villas.

 Food & Grocery Costs